jlmedina123/codingforfun/notes/embeddedbook.md

 * Phases:
   1. ROM code loads small code from SRAM.
 But SRAM not large enough for full booloader, so it needs Secondary Program Loader
-  2. SPL initializes memory, loads Third Program Loaderon DRAM, and jumps to it
+  2. SPL initializes memory, loads Third Program Loader on DRAM, and jumps to it
   3. TPL: bootloader is loaded

 * Bootloader to kernel: pass system information -> device tree